mioraTatiana/mioraTatiana/README.md

 ### Hi there 👋
-- My name is Miora, i come from Fianarantsoa/n
+- My name is Miora, i come from Fianarantsoa,
--I still study in ENI (Ecole Nation d'Informatique)\n -I wanna be a  Web Developper
+I still study in ENI (Ecole Nation d'Informatique),
+I wanna be a  Web Developper,
-- If you just want to join me: ttmiora@gmail.com
+If you just want to join me: ttmiora@gmail.com,

 <!--
 **mioraTatiana/mioraTatiana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.